multitudes/oldmultitudes.github.io/_posts/2019-04-09-Some Swift tips for beginner and intermediate.markdown

 </div>

 I just finished the 100 Days of Swift by Paul Hudson and needed a place to put down some notes for my learning and enjoyment :)
-This post is inspired from the 100 Days of Swift [days 1 to 12](https://www.hackingwithswift.com/100):
+This post is inspired from the 100 Days of Swift - [Days 1 to 12](https://www.hackingwithswift.com/100):